tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_more_about_authorization.md

 If you have public and private keys, you should explain where each key should be used, and note that private keys should not be shared.
 If different license tiers provide different access to the API calls, these licensing tiers should be explicit in your authorization section or elsewhere.

-Since the API keys section is usually essential before developers can start using the API, this section needs to appear in the beginning of your help.
+Since the API keys section is usually essential before developers can start using the API, this section needs to appear at the beginning of your help.

 ## Samples of authorization sections